AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 previously created its own tooling and manufactured reproductions of Lionel's prewar

-Williams soon decided to change focus, selling the Lionel reproduction tinplate tooling to Wolf,
+tinplate equipment.
+Williams soon decided to change focus.
+They sold the Lionel reproduction tinplate

-After, the AMT/Kusan/KMT tooling was purchased by Jerry Williams he used most of it for a brief
+After, the AMT/Kusan/KMT tooling was purchased by Jerry Williams he used much of it for a brief

 period and then sold some of it to K-Line, a North